^

 Blog Commenting Guidelines

-Commenters are required to identify themselves by name.
-Email verification is required for first time commentors.
+• Commenters are required to identify themselves by name.
+Email verification is required for first time commenters.

-ASTRO will review submitted comments as soon as possible.
-Comments that are commercial or promotional in nature, are not relevant to the blog for which they have been submitted, or are otherwise inappropriate will not be posted.
+• Comments are subject to review and should focus on the content of the blog post or other posted comments.
+Comments that are commercial or promotional in nature, are not relevant to the blog for which they have been submitted or are otherwise inappropriate will not be posted.

-Do not provide any non-public information about ASTRO or any other company or persons without authorization.
+• Providing any non-public information about ASTRO or any other company or persons without authorization is prohibited.

 Copyright © 2024 American Society for Radiation Oncology